core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The reverse-proxy practically stands in for a CoAP group, thus preventing the client from reaching the group as a whole with a single group request directly addressed to that group (e.g., via multicast).
 In addition to that, the reverse-proxy may also stand in for each of the individual servers in the CoAP group (e.g., if acting as firewall), thus also preventing the client from individually reaching any server in the group with a unicast request directly addressed to that server.

-For a reverse-proxy that sends a request to servers in a CoAP group, the considerations as defined in {{Section 5.7.3 of RFC7252}} hold, with the following additions:
+For a reverse-proxy that sends a group request to servers in a CoAP group, the considerations as defined in {{Section 5.7.3 of RFC7252}} hold.
+Resulting issues and limitations are compiled in {{sec-issues-reverse-proxies}}.
+A reverse-proxying method addressing such issues and limitations is defined in {{I-D.ietf-core-groupcomm-proxy}}.

-* The three issues and limitations defined in {{sec-proxy-forward}} for a forward proxy apply to a reverse-proxy as well, and have to be addressed, e.g., using the signaling method defined in {{I-D.ietf-core-groupcomm-proxy}} or other means.

-* A reverse-proxy MAY have preconfigured time duration(s) that are used for collecting server responses and forwarding these back to the client.
-These duration(s) may be set as global configuration or as resource-specific configurations.
-If there is such preconfiguration, then an explicit signaling of the time period in the client's request as defined in {{I-D.ietf-core-groupcomm-proxy}} is not necessarily needed.
-Note that a reverse-proxy is in an explicit relation with the origin servers it stands in for.
-Thus, compared to a forward-proxy, it has a much better basis for determining and configuring such time durations.

-* A client that is configured to access a reverse-proxy resource (i.e., one that triggers a CoAP group communication request) SHOULD be configured also to handle potentially multiple responses with the same Token value caused by a single request.

-   That is, the client needs to preserve the Token value used for the request also after the reception of the first response forwarded back by the proxy (see {{sec-request-response-multi}}) and keep the request open to potential further responses with this Token.
-This requirement can be met by a combination of client implementation and proper proxied group communication configuration on the client.

-* A client might re-use a Token value in a valid new request to the reverse-proxy, while the reverse-proxy still has an ongoing group communication request for this client with the same Token value (i.e., its time period for response collection has not ended yet).
+A client might re-use a Token value in a valid new request to the reverse-proxy, while the reverse-proxy still has an ongoing group communication request for this client with the same Token value (i.e., its time period for response collection has not ended yet).

 If this happens, the reverse-proxy MUST stop the ongoing request and associated response forwarding, it MUST NOT forward the new request to the servers in the CoAP group, and it MUST send a 4.00 (Bad Request) error response to the client.
 The diagnostic payload of the error response SHOULD indicate to the client that the resource is a reverse-proxy resource, and that for this reason immediate Token re-use is not possible.

-   If the reverse-proxy supports the signaling protocol of {{I-D.ietf-core-groupcomm-proxy}} it can include a Multicast-Signaling Option in the error response to convey the reason for the error in a machine-readable way.

-For the operation of HTTP-to-CoAP reverse proxies, see the last two paragraphs of {{sec-proxy-forward}} which applies also to the case of reverse-proxies.
+For the operation of HTTP-to-CoAP reverse proxies, see the last two paragraphs of {{sec-proxy-forward}}, which apply also to the case of reverse-proxies.

 ### Single Group Request to Multiple Proxies ### {#multicasting-to-proxies}